 Also, note that even if you cannot pay your taxes by the July 4th deadline, you should claim the grant, if eligible, before the deadline because the 10% penalty is calculated on the total amount of current taxes owing.

-To find out more about the home owner grant program visit the Ministry of Finance website.
+To find out more about the home owner grant program visit the Government of B.C. website.

 The Province of British Columbia sets out the qualifications for the home owner grant.
 If you are the registered owner of the property, a Canadian citizen or permanent resident of Canada, live in B.C., and occupy the residence as your principal residence then you may qualify as a homeowner who is: